 Where to Eat in Hiawassee, Ga.

-The Blue Otter Restaurant & Sports Bar: We opted to by-pass this because of meh food reviews, but checked it out on a walk around The Ridges Resort property and I loved the deck that looks out onto the marina, complete with tiki bar, and beach area with corn hole.
+You can walk around The Ridges Resort property to reach this restaurant.
+We did walk by and loved the deck that looks out onto the marina, complete with tiki bar, and beach area with corn hole.
 It looks like a fun place to hang out and I love anywhere that I can walk to vs. having to get into the car.
 If you’ve eaten here, let me know what you thought of the food.
 You never know about online reviews.

 Happy Hog: You can’t go to a great small town in Georgia without finding out the local BBQ joint.
 In Hiawassee it’s the Happy Hawg.
 Be sure to call before you go.
 We were dying for BBQ and the Happy Hawg was closed.